ARTbio/startbio/docs/R-IOC/r06_df_matrices.md

 ### To Go Further

-You may have heard of a sparse matrix, it is also a matrix but contains a lot of zeros.
+You may have heard of a sparse matrix, it is also a matrix but contains a lot of zeros (usually more than 2/3 of all values).

-For example, the expression matrix of single cell RNAseq data from `Seurat` object is stored using this special class `dgCMatrix` (see the scRNAseq tutorial [here](../scRNAseq_basics/import.md)).
+For example, the single cell RNAseq gives cell-level expression resolution, and it is likely that only a small fraction of known genes are expressed in a single cell.
+Therefore, single-cell RNAseq expression data are stored using a special class `dgCMatrix` developped for sparse matrix, where only non-zero values are stored to save memory usage.
 We can create a sparse matrix using the R package <code>[Matrix](https://cran.r-project.org/web/packages/Matrix/index.html)</code>.

 ```r